-A sleep apnea-induced headache will often improve or subside on its own, while a migraine could last for up to 72 hours without the right treatment.
+A sleep apnea-induced headache will often improve or subside on its own, while a migraine attack could last for up to 72 hours without the right treatment.

 In addition, apnea-induced headaches usually ache while migraine headaches throb.

-While there isn’t a clear connection between the two, there are still a few ways you can treat your migraines and improve your sleep.
+While there isn’t a clear connection between the two, there are still a few ways you can treat your migraine and improve your sleep.
 We turned to Harvard Medical School and Dr. Mauskop who suggested the following tips.
 While they may feel obvious, we bet you could use this reminder of just how important they are.

-There are two main ways to treat your migraine headaches.
+There are two main ways to treat your migraine headaches:

-There are also a few ways that you can treat your migraines in addition to medication that involve avoiding triggers (we know, easier said than done).
+There are also a few ways that you can treat your migraine in addition to medication that involve avoiding triggers (we know, easier said than done).
 We covered them extensively in a previous article about home remedies, but here’s a list for you to refer to whenever you need it:

 According to the National Sleep Foundation, the first thing to do is to see your doctor.
 Leading up to your appointment, keep a record of your sleep, fatigue levels, and any other symptoms you’re having.

 Your doctor might suggest a sleep study, which often requires an overnight stay at a sleep center.
 This test helps doctors understand the severity of your disorder and create a treatment plan.
-In addition, there are at home sleep tests that might be an option for you.
+In addition, there are at-home sleep tests that might be an option for you.